 What can I do to reduce the risk of SIDS?

-When a baby is awake, he or she needs some ‘tummy time'.
+When a baby is awake, he or she needs some ‘tummy time.’
 Babies should be placed on their stomachs when caregivers are present and watching.
 Tummy time helps build babies’ neck and shoulder muscles and prevent temporary flat spots that may develop on the back of a baby’s head.

 Keep your pregnancy smoke-free and give your baby a smoke-free environment.

 A baby exposed to second-hand smoke, or whose mother smoked before or after birth, has a much higher risk of SIDS.
 Do not let other people smoke around your baby, such as family members, friends or babysitters.

-Breastfeed your baby
+Breastfeed your baby.

 For help with breastfeeding, speak with your doctor, public health nurse, registered midwife, or local breastfeeding support group.

-For more information about breastfeeding, see HealthLink BC File #70 Breastfeeding.
+For more information about breastfeeding, see HealthLinkBC File #70 Breastfeeding.

-Do not use alcohol or drugs
+Do not use alcohol or drugs.

-The use of certain drugs or substances during and after pregnancy is strongly discouraged.
+The use of certain drugs or substances during and after pregnancy may increase the risk of accidental infant death and SIDS.
 This includes alcohol, marijuana, crack, cocaine, heroin, and others.
-Evidence suggests that the use of these substances may increase the risk of SIDS.

 If you or your partner needs support to stop using alcohol or drugs, call your local public health unit to find out about services in your area.
-You can also call the Alcohol and Drug Information and Referral Service: in Greater Vancouver call 604-660-9383, and in other areas of B.C. call toll-free 1-800-663-1441.
+You can also call the Alcohol and Drug Information and Referral Service: in Greater Vancouver call 604-660-9382 and in other areas of B.C. call toll-free 1-800-663-1441.

-If your baby has died from SIDS
+What if your baby has died from SIDS?

-If you have lost a baby to SIDS, try to understand that not all cases of SIDS can be prevented.
-Following the tips in this HealthLink BC File can reduce the risks, but the causes of SIDS are still unknown.
+If you have lost a baby to SIDS, remember that not all cases of SIDS can be prevented.
+Following the tips in this HealthLinkBC File can reduce the risks, but the causes of SIDS are still unknown.